Find a infant care provider in Colorado

 A little bit about me

 Hello!
 My name is Emily (Emi) Newton.
-I am 24 years old and have been a Nanny for 2 and a half years with about eight years of child care/baby sitting experience.
-I am great with kids of all ages, from infants to highschoolers and I am comfortable working with special needs kids as well.
-I have built great relationships with my past families, and I am excited to find another family to assist!
+I am 25 years old and have been a Nanny for 3 and a half years with about eight years of child care/baby sitting experience.
+I am great with kids of all ages, from infants to high schoolers and I am comfortable working with special needs kids as well.
+Toddlers and Infants are my favorite to work with!
+I am currently looking for a full time position starting at the end of June.
+I have built great relationships with my past families, and I am excited to find another family to help out!

 Have experience working with